jamesflight/Nearby-UK-Postcode-Finder/README.md

 Nearby UK Postcode Finder
 ==========================

-This library takes a UK postcode outcode (the bit before the space) and a radius, and returns all other uk postcodes within that radius.
+The postcode finder takes a UK postcode outcode (the bit before the space) and a radius, and returns all other uk postcodes within that radius.

 It is powered by a csv file of postcodes and their longitude and latitude coordinates, and should not be used in production environments where speed is important.
-The library makes use of the excellent [Geotools](http://geotools-php.org/) library.
+The project makes use of the excellent [Geotools](http://geotools-php.org/) library.

 Installation
 ------------